phpgears/immutability/README.md

 ## Usage

-ImmutabilityBehaviour trait enforces you to avoid public properties and not create any public methods (other than __construct) on your class by calling `checkImmutability` method on object construction
+ImmutabilityBehaviour trait enforces you to avoid public properties and not create any public methods (other than __construct) on your class by calling `checkImmutability` method on object construction, **always and only in the constructor**

 This mentioned behaviour let alone would run your objects completely useless so you must provide an implementation of the abstract method `getAllowedInterfaces`, returning a list of interfaces whose public methods will be allowed in your class.
 Although _discouraged_ you can also provide classes as it can prove useful in some cases